kotlinski/image-sort-master/README.md

 How and when do you sort and back up your images from your camera-devices?

-I have my images stored on a few hard drive backups, dropbox and various devices;
+I have my images stored on a few hard drive backups, Dropbox and various devices;
-My dropbox, my nexus 5 and my old Samsung galaxy device.
+My Dropbox, my Nexus 6p and my old devices(Nexus 5 and Samsung Galaxy).
 The problem is that Dropbox, Nexus 5 and Samsung all have their own way of naming the images and their storage's always get full at different points of time.
 Dropbox gets full once in a year, my phone every two or three months, or sometimes, devices get wasted.